Could Serialized Fiction Be the Future of eBook Publishing?

 It’s easy to get distracted, which is why I hang this message to myself on my wall, “Always keep writing.”

 What do you think is the future of the eBooks?
-Share your thoughts and ideas in the comments.
+Share in the comments.